raulbalanza/xhareClient/README.md

 4. Then click "_Set Shortcut.._" and press <kbd>Prt Sc</kbd>.
 This will show as "_print_".

-Now every time you press <kbd>Prt Sc</kbd>, it will start the Flameshot GUI instead of the default application.
+Now every time you press <kbd>Prt Sc</kbd>, it will start the xhareClient GUI instead of the default application.

 ## Considerations